 Plan for relationship building

 When grant recipients begin a new or next phase of a program or project where outreach to new and diverse stakeholders is needed, it is necessary to take the time to do this right.
 Oftentimes, we hear from our grant recipients that they wished they had more time to reach out to and engage community members, clients, or partners.
-This is hard work, but projects and programs that seem to have the greatest success understand the importance of building trust in their relationships with stakeholders first and foremost before planning and doing particular activities.
+This is hard work, but projects and programs that seem to have the greatest success value the importance of building trust in their relationships with those in their network and community first and foremost before planning and doing particular activities.
 There is no one way to do this and it can often involve some iteration.
-However, as a starting point (where appropriate), we encourage our grant recipients to budget and plan for stakeholder engagement in their applications and project plans.
+However, as a starting point (where appropriate), we encourage our grant recipients to budget and plan for relationship building in their applications and project plans.

 “If we were starting again, we would also build in more time for consultation, with the understanding that buy-in is built through true engagement — listening and revising, being transparent in the work, and open to critique.” ~ Grant recipient

 Resource: 12 Critical Points on Stakeholder Engagement from the Sweet Briar Experience — Nonprofit Quarterly

 Create space to learn from others

 Most of our grant recipients take to heart the importance of gathering feedback from the people and communities they aim to serve.
 However, gathering feedback isn’t something that should only be done in service of completing reports to funders.
 Rather, ongoing feedback should help with the ultimate goal of delivering or improving the service, program, or project.
 This means creating the space for staff, volunteers, community members, partners, etc. to feel comfortable sharing their thoughts even when those conversations can sometimes be difficult.

 “We need to focus on developing a system for capturing the qualitative feedback and conversations we have with our [leaders and participants].
 We found many of their conversations and anecdotes very insightful and informing, identifying various community development needs and gaps.” ~ Grant recipient